Kevinle76/Wallstreet/README.md

 # VBA-challenge
-The VBA of Wall streets
+The VBA of Wall street
 Requirement:
 Create a script that loops through all the stocks for one year and outputs the following information:
   The ticker symbol.